martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 ```
 This version of the function `evaluate` has a new parameter `env` that keeps track of the names
 that are declared
 in any given scope and the values that these names refer to at any given time.
+The evaluation of
+a name occurrence looks up the value associated with the symbol (string) of the name in the
+environment using `lookup_symbol_value`.

 The function
 `eval_block` scans out the local names that are declared in the body of a given block, and evaluates
 the body in an environment that extends the current environment by bindings of the local names
 to their initial value `*unassigned*`.